 - Phishing is a form of fraud where fraudulent emails are sent that resemble emails from reputable sources; however, the intention of these emails is to steal sensitive data, such as credit card or login information.

 Elements of cybersecurity

-It can be a challenge in cybersecurity to keep up with the changing security risks.
-The traditional approach has been to focus resources on crucial system components.
-Today, ensuring cybersecurity requires the coordination of efforts throughout an information system, which includes the following:
+It can be a challenge in cybersecurity to keep up with the changing of security risks.
+The traditional approach has been to focus resources on crucial system components and protect against the biggest known threats, which meant leaving components undefended and not protecting systems against less dangerous risks.